wazuh/wazuh-documentation/source/amazon/services/prerequisites/credentials.rst

 Create an IAM User
 ------------------

 Wazuh requires a user with permissions to pull log data from the different services.
 The easiest way to accomplish this is by creating a new IAM user in the AWS account.
-This section shows how to create a sample user with read-only permissions to pull data from a bucket

 1. Create new user: